miniwinwm/miniwinwm/README.md

 e2studio contains project files and application specific source files for the example projects running on the Renesas RX65N Envision dev board.

+MPLABX contains project files and application specific source files for examples running on the Microchip Curiosity PIC32MX 470 development board.
+This is under development currently and has not been formally released yet.

 MiniWinFile_Common contains platform independant files for an example application.
 Builds for Windows and Linux simulators and embedded platforms.

 MiniWinFixedWindows_Common contains platform independant files for an example application.
 Builds for Windows and Linux simulators and embedded platforms.